chandreshkkhatri/swipe-cards/README.md

 ## 🙏 Acknowledgments

-- [react-native-deck-swiper](https://github.com/alexbrillant/react-native-deck-swiper) - For the amazing swiper component
+- [react-native-deck-swiper](https://github.com/alexbrillant/react-native-deck-swiper) - For the amazing cards
 - [Expo](https://expo.dev/) - For the excellent development platform
 - [Unsplash](https://unsplash.com/) - For the beautiful placeholder images